a327ex/www/content/posts/super_people_design_review.md

 I've played Noita very briefly so correct me if I'm wrong.
 But as far as I understand it in Noita there's no progression nor unlocks between runs.
 It's the purest type of roguelite you can get.
 But it also happens that there's quite a lot of exploration you can do in any given run, to the point where most Noita threads I see are all about discussing lore and the mysteries the game has rather than the gameplay.

 This is something that also appeals to the highly open because openness subdivides into two rough categories: openness and intellect.
-Intellect largely maps to what I've talking about so far, the need for variety, combining existing things into new ones, and so on.
+Intellect largely maps to what I've talking about so far, the need for exploration, variety, combining existing things into new ones, and so on.
 Whereas openness maps more to affinity towards aesthetics, art, and the more softer and spiritual types of things you would attach to "openness to experience".
-In games, this softer type of openness maps more to an interest in lore, mysteries, story, fantasy, etc. So Noita is a game that fully appeals really well to both types, while not appealing at all to the highly conscientious.
+In games, this softer type of openness maps more to an interest in lore, mysteries, story, fantasy, etc. So Noita is a game that fully appeals really well to both subtypes of openness, while not appealing at all to the highly conscientious.

 This is one of the reasons why I think despite being a great game, it has about 40k reviews, compared to the 120k+ that most of the other great roguelites of similar quality have.
 Because the game is designed to appeal only to one personality type its potential audience is lower, and thus despite being a really popular game and having the potential to be one of the really big ones, it fails to get there.
-This isn't to say that this is a big thing, of course, but just to highlight the importance of looking at these high level designs from a personality perspective.
+This isn't to say that this is a bad thing, of course, but just to highlight how important it might be to look at high level design decisions from a personality perspective, since they can help you place your game more correctly with respect to the kinds of audiences you want playing it.

 For another game that has a good combination of appeal to the open and the conscientious we can look at the recently released Elden Ring.
 Especially, this video which somehow made its way to my feeds:

 {{< youtube 4HF9lYsLQN4 >}}

 Here Asmongold is essentially complaining that he isn't highly open enough to deal with the game's exploration requirements, which makes sense, since he's an MMO player.
 AFAIK he's still playing the game but this is a very good example of how these traits manifest in individuals.
-Notice that he has a hard time explaining exactly why he doesn't like that aspect of the game because people generally don't have the concept of "openness" in their heads.
+Notice that he has a hard time explaining exactly why he doesn't like that aspect of the game, since people generally don't have the concept of "openness" in their heads.

 And of course, this discussion surrounding Elden Ring's general lack of direction also creates images such as: